Things to consider before undertaking postgraduate studies

 To find a postgraduate area of study that will challenge, stimulate, fulfil and benefit you, you will need to consider each of the following:

 - Field of study: While certain areas see a postgraduate qualification as a minimum requirement, that is not the case for all the fields of work.
-Make sure you talk to people in our UWA Careers Centre and people in industry to see whether a postgraduate qualification is favourable in your field of interest.
+Make sure you talk our UWA Careers Centre and people in industry to see whether a postgraduate qualification is favourable in your field of interest.

 - Entry requirements: Make sure that you meet the minimum entry requirements for a particular postgraduate degree.